ElianKars/StreamDeck-Multiple-Counters/README.md

    - **`Reset group ID`:** Set an ID to group counters for reset.
 Must match with 'Reset group ID' in a Reset Action.
 Example: `reset1`
    - **`Hold → reset key (ms)`:** Milliseconds to press and hold the key, to reset this counter to 0.
 Useful if you prefer not to use a separate Reset Action.
    - **`Hold → reset group (ms)`:** Milliseconds to press and hold the key, to reset all counters that share the same Reset group ID to 0.
 Useful if you prefer not to use a separate Reset Action.
-   - **`Display-only`:** Button shows the live value but ignores presses.
+   - **`Display-only`:** Key shows the live value but ignores presses.
 Counter can still be updated in a sync group.
    - **`Background Color`:** Choose a color.

 > [!IMPORTANT]